 Help your agency to breed a healthier, fitter, more productive, and less injured responder

-Sitting for long hours, poor posture, extreme working conditions, and lifting and bending will cause pain and injury.
-A career in public safety should not just involve surviving it, you have to live with your body when it's all said and done.
-As a reactive profession our psyche apparently dictates that we need to wait for an injury to occur to do something about it.
+A career in public safety should involve not just surviving it, but living comfortably with your body when it's all said and done.
+Yet sitting for long hours, poor posture, extreme working conditions, and lifting and bending will cause pain and injury, and our psyche often dictates that we need to wait for an injury to occur to do something about it.

+But departments that establish and enforce a culture of wellness can change that.
 They excelled for the simple fact that a standard was established and a culture was created to reinforce the principles of wellness.
-Of the departments that I have spoken to and consulted with the few that have drastically increased fitness and wellness succeeded by establishing a culture of wellness early on.
+Of the departments I have consulted with, the few that excelled did so by supporting increased fitness and wellness early on.
 This culture breeds a healthier, fitter, more productive, and less injured responder.

-- Screening and Testing: All employees need to be initially screened and then re-tested yearly for basic biometrics.
-Height, weight, BP, heart rate, body fat and circumference measurements allow us to follow trend.
+All employees need to be initially screened and then re-tested yearly for basic biometrics, including:height, weight, BP, heart rate, body fat and circumference measurements.
 A well designed program will also screen for functional movements specific to the job along with job specific fitness tests.

-- Employee input: Very few programs will succeed if the field employees think they are having it forced upon them.
-Small group employee meetings to gather feedback on 'corporate culture' and fears will go a long way.
-If we can achieve greater than 75 percent employee backing and understanding, than our chances of succeeding long term are much higher.
+Very few programs will succeed if the field employees think they are having it forced upon them.
+Holding small group employee meetings to gather feedback on 'corporate culture' and fears will go a long way.
+If you can achieve greater than 75 percent employee backing, chances of succeeding long term are much higher.

-- Administration participation: Department officers and administration must not only participate in the program, they must also back it 100 percent.
-The old adage that doo doo flows down hill holds true only in this case, wellness flows down hill: lead by example and the troops are more likely to follow.
+Department officers and administration must not only participate in the program, they must also fully support it.
+Lead by example and the troops are more likely to follow.

-- Nutrition: It goes without saying that a wellness program will not succeed unless dietary and nutrition habits are changed.
+It goes without saying that a wellness program will not succeed unless dietary and nutrition habits are changed.
 This is a tricky topic since we cannot always just sit and eat — we are on duty and must respond when called.
 They key here is education.
-Responders must learn how to eat healthy on duty and off, it's really not hard it just takes some pre-planning.
-By the way if you kick off wellness week with soda and doughnuts you failed before you started, so make sure everything from the vending machine is off limits while on duty.
+Responders must learn how to eat healthy on duty and off.
+It's really not hard, it just takes some pre-planning.
+If you kick off wellness week with soda and doughnuts you failed before you started, so make sure temptations, like the vending machine, is off limits while on duty.

-Please understand that some advanced biomechanical 'corrective exercise' techniques must be employed and practiced to avoid making the problem worse.
-Allowance needs to be made for crews to stretch and work out on duty, the benefit of preventing multiple career ending injuries far outweighs the risk of a minor one from working out.
+Advanced biomechanical 'corrective exercise' techniques must be employed and practiced to avoid making the problem worse.
+Crews must be allowed to stretch and work out on duty.
+The benefit of preventing multiple career-ending injuries far outweighs the risk of a minor one from working out.
 Encourage employees to follow a protocol designed by a public safety fitness professional to avoid many of the common pitfalls in fitness and exercise.